Kakuichi Takahashi: Coral Sea

 The next morning, 8 May, the two carrier fleets sighted each other.
 Eager to make up for the previous day, the Japanese launched a strike force of 33 Aichi D3A dive bombers, 18 Nakajima B5N torpedo bombers and 18 Mitsubishi A6M Zero fighters, again commanded by Takahashi.
 They approached the US carriers unopposed since the Grumman Wildcats sent to intercept missed them due to poor radar guidance.
-Takahashi devised and executed a well-coordinated attack, where 19 dive bombers and 14 torpedo bombers went for the nearer Lexington (which Takahashi identified as the Saratoga) and 14 dive bombers and four torpedo bombers went for the farther Yorktown.
+Takahashi devised and executed a well-coordinated attack, where 19 dive bombers and 14 torpedo bombers went for the nearer Lexington (which Takahashi misidentified as the Saratoga) and 14 dive bombers and four torpedo bombers went for the farther Yorktown.
 Lexington was hit by two bombs and two torpedoes, while Yorktown was hit by a single bomb.
 Takahashi stayed in the area for some time to estimate the damage inflicted on the US carriers and radioed his reports back to Hara.
 Notably, at 1217 he advised Hara to cancel his earlier (1125) sinking report on the "Saratoga" (as the Lexington temporarily recovered from the damage and resumed operations) and await his return.
-However, Takahashi never made it back - on the way out, he was shot down and killed, most likely by an F4F Wildcat returning from the US strike.
-He was posthumously promoted by two ranks to Captain, and, on 1 January 1943, received a special letter of commendation issued by Admiral Isoroku Yamamoto.
+However, Takahashi never made it back - he was shot down and killed, most likely by an F4F Wildcat returning from the US strike.
+He was posthumously promoted by two ranks to captain, and, on 1 January 1943, a special letter of commendation was issued by Admiral Isoroku Yamamoto.